 When you ask any Pole about the traditional dinner, the first dish that pops into anyone’s head is rosol and schabowy with mashed potatoes.
 While you can find my chicken soup recipe on the blog, I haven’t shared here the authentic Polish pork cutlets recipe yet!

-Traditionally, rosol and kotlety schabowe with mashed potatoes are being served for a dinner every Sunday.
+Traditionally, rosol and kotlety schabowe with mashed potatoes are served for a Sunday dinner.
 The family gathers together after the mass to celebrate this free day.

-Believe it or not, the sound of pounding the cutlets with a meat mallet is what you can still hear in the block of flats every Saturday evening or Sunday morning.
+So every Saturday evening and Sunday morning the sound of pounding cutlets were coming from all around the neighborhood, to show who was lucky this time, or who knows the right people in town.
+Believe it or not, the sound of pounding the cutlets with a meat mallet is what you can still hear in the block of flats every weekend.

 What Are Polish Pork Cutlets?

-Schabowy are Polish-style pork chops that are made by pounding a piece of pork till tender, coating it with breadcrumbs and frying till it’s deliciously crispy.
+Schabowy is Polish-style pork chops that are made by pounding a piece of pork till tender, coating it with breadcrumbs and frying it till it’s deliciously crispy.
+The easiest cut of meat for home use are center-cut boneless pork chops.

 Even though most Poles considered schabowe as the national Polish, they are in fact very similar to German or Austrian schnitzels.
 The difference is in the type of meat: in Poland, cutlets are made of pork, in Austria, they are made of veal.